1 100 As A Decimal

 Introduction: Fractions and Decimals – A Symbiotic Relationship

 Fractions and decimals are two different ways of representing the same numerical values.
 A fraction expresses a part of a whole using a numerator (top number) and a denominator (bottom number), while a decimal uses a base-ten system with a decimal point to represent parts of a whole.
-Understanding the relationship between these two systems is vital for effective mathematical problem-solving.
+So understanding the relationship between these two systems is vital for effective mathematical problem-solving.
 This article focuses specifically on converting the fraction 1/100 into its decimal equivalent and exploring its implications.

 Converting 1/100 to a Decimal: Methods and Explanations